GuoJingjie/yade_code/doc/sphinx/installation.rst

 	* PYTHON_VERSION: force Python version to the given one, e.g. ``-DPYTHON_VERSION=3.5``.
 Set to -1 to automatically use the last version on the system (-1 by default)
 	* DISABLE_PKGS: comma-separated list of disabled packages from 'pkg', 'preprocessing' or 'postprocessing', if empty all packages will be built.
 The packages `common` and `dem` are required to run, but the project can be compiled without them.
 (EMPTY by default)

+Maintaining a consistent choice for options values, in addition to using the same version of source code, is often necessary for successfully reloading previous Yade saves, see :yref:`O.load<Omega.load>`.

 It is possible to disable all options to create the slim build::

 	cmake -DDISABLE_ALL=ON